 Shanghai

 And, of course, there’s that whole space-age thing.
-From the 20th-century graces of The Bund, stare across the Huangpu River for a glimpse at what the 21st century’s brought to Shanghai.
+From the 20th-century graces of The Bund, stare across the Huangpu River for a glimpse at what the 21st century has brought to Shanghai.
 The Pudong skyline has become one of the most recognizable in the world.
 Getting to pop into one of its skyscrapers to check it out from above is truly one of the great pleasures in visiting the under-appreciated city of Shanghai.

 Suzhou

 Although only 30 minutes from central Shanghai by train, Suzhou feels like a completely different world when compared to the neighbouring megapolis.
 Surprising for some, Suzhou’s a thriving metropolis in its own right.
-It’s home to over 4 million people in the city proper and is one of the fastest growing cities in China.
+It’s home to over 4 million people in the city proper and is one of the fastest-growing cities in China.

 Xian